Annual Report 2012

 Fiscal Agency and Government Depository Services

 As fiscal agents and depositories for the federal government, the Federal Reserve Banks auction Treasury securities, process electronic and check payments for Treasury, collect funds owed to the federal government, maintain Treasury's bank account, and develop, operate, and maintain a number of automated systems to support Treasury's mission.
 The Reserve Banks also provide certain fiscal agency and depository services to other entities; these services are primarily related to book-entry securities.
 Treasury and other entities fully reimbursed the Reserve Banks for the costs of providing fiscal agency and depository services.

-In 2011, fiscal agency expenses amounted to $484.2 million, a 6.1 percent increase over 2010 (see table 3).
-These costs increased as a result of requests from Treasury's Bureau of the Public Debt and Financial Management Service.
-Support for Treasury programs accounted for 94.2 percent of the cost, and support for other entities accounted for 5.8 percent.
+In 2012, fiscal agency expenses amounted to $506.0 million, a 4.5 percent increase from 2011 (see table 3).
+These costs increased as a result of requests from Treasury's Bureau of the Fiscal Service.10 Support for Treasury programs accounted for 93.2 percent of the cost, and support for other entities accounted for 6.8 percent.

 |Department of the Treasury|

 |Computer infrastructure development and support||4,990||1,969||1,980|

 |Computer infrastructure development and support||70,075||67,014||66,461|

 The Reserve Banks work closely with Treasury's Fiscal Service in support of the borrowing needs of the federal government.
 The Banks auction, issue, maintain, and redeem securities; provide customer service; and operate the automated systems supporting U.S. savings bonds and marketable Treasury securities (bills, notes, and bonds).
 Treasury securities services consist of retail securities programs (which primarily serve individual investors) and wholesale securities programs (which serve institutional customers).